drvinceknight/pfm/book/tools-for-mathematics/03-calculus/how/main.md

 ## Calculate limits

-We can calculate limits using `sympy.limit`.
+You can calculate limits using `sympy.limit`.
 The first argument is the expression, then the variable and finally the expression the variable tends to.

 ````{tip}